On Sept. 6, gamers from across the DFW area gathered for the grand opening of the Mavs Gaming Pavilion.

 A ‘blue carpet’ led avid, enthusiastic gamers into the new facility.
 Valet services were just one of the many perks offered to guests.

-DJ Poizon Ivy kept the crowd lively throughout opening night with his upbeat tunes.
-Behind him, the gaming center also houses a room with a green screen.
+DJ Poizon Ivy kept the crowd lively throughout opening night with her upbeat tunes.
+Behind her, the gaming center also houses a room with a green screen.
 Solo players can have their game screen live streamed, as well as themselves.

 Powering Up: The Gaming Industry in Dallas-Fort Worth